stonith404/pocket-id/README.md

 ## Setup

 > [!WARNING]
 > Pocket ID is in its early stages and may contain bugs.
 There might be OIDC features that are not yet implemented.
 If you encounter any issues, please open an issue.
-For example PKCE is not yet implemented.

 ### Before you start